 The healthcare experts at Robson Forensic can address the adequacy of care provided in hospitals, nursing homes, and other acute, rehabilitation, long term, outpatient or residential healthcare facilities.
 The scope of our investigations will frequently involve an evaluation of administrative policies and procedures, the level of care provided by healthcare professionals, a review of hiring practices, or the maintenance and custodial practices of care facilities.
 The forensic investigation will also include determining if there was an internal investigation conducted, if it was timely, appropriate, and thorough.

-Submit an inquiry or contact the author of this article to determine which of our experts is best qualified to assist in your case.
+Submit an inquiry to determine which of our experts is best qualified to assist in your case.